tpapp/TransformVariables.jl/docs/src/index.md

 This composition works with any scalar transform in any order, so `TVScale(4) ∘ as(Real, 2, ∞) ∘ TVShift(1e3)` is a valid transform.
 This is useful especially for making sure that values near 0, when transformed, yield usefully-scaled values for a given variable.

 In addition, the `TVScale` transform accepts arbitrary types.
-It can be used as the outermost transform (so leftmost in the composition) to add Unitful units to a number (or to create other exotic number types which can be constructed by multiplying, such as a `ForwardDiff.Dual`).
+It can be used as the outermost transform (so leftmost in the composition) to add, for example, `Unitful` units to a number (or to create other exotic number types which can be constructed by multiplying, such as a `ForwardDiff.Dual`).

+However, note that calculating log Jacobian determinants may error for types that are not real numbers.
 For example,

 ```julia